What is Mandatory Farmer-Lender Mediation?

 How does Mediation Work?

-A creditor with a secured debt of more than $5,000 against an agricultural property must offer Farmer-Lender Mediation before proceeding with foreclosure, repossession, cancellation of contract, or collection of a judgment.
+Starting on August 1, 2017, a creditor with a secured debt of more than $15,000 against an agricultural property must offer Farmer-Lender Mediation before proceeding with foreclosure, repossession, cancellation of contract, or collection of a judgment.

 The first step is an orientation meeting if the farmer chooses to take advantage of the mediation offer.
 The farmer, creditor, financial analyst, and the mediator meet to explain the process and to determine if financial information needs to be prepared.